 “Dear, that Sean will forget about you in a second,” my mother said.
 I didn’t get to leave ship anymore.
 Less than an hour later the ship was in full sea.

 Well the rest you know.
 We arrived in America safely, we became citizens.
 Your mother, my little sister, was born in New York.
-She got the most beautiful black hair.
+The most beautiful black hair she got.

 Why have I written all this and sent to you?
 You tell me.
 You are the psychology student.